Emmanuel-R8/genie-kepler-vue3/README.md

 * Vue 3: Composition API, reactive ES6 proxies and reactive local/global state management without Vuex

 His conclusions: "To that end, this experiment has been a huge success.
 Employing Vite and Volar in lieu of Vue CLI and Vetur is highly recommended.
 Everything coalesces perfectly.
 Including Vuex or Redux if required.
 You be the judge..."

+# Change log

+## Adding a new route to load a static local image

+### Routes

+Modify `src/router/router.ts` to add a new route `localstaticimage`.
+This route requires a _view_ and a _component_.

+### View

+New `src/views/LocalStaticImageView.tsx` file.
+This in turn references a Vue and a config file.

+### Interface

+Define structs associated with the image.
+By default, we create static and reactive props, and options.

+In this case, static = the name of the local file.

+### Config

+Add a config in a new file in `src/config/local-static-image.ts`.
+The config exported as default in that file is associated to an identifier in `src/config/index.ts`.

+### Config file

+The file contains information to initialise fields defined in the interface.